Reading Push-Buttons Through Polling : Learn Microcontroller with STM8S – Tutorial Part #6

 Interrupt

 Another method is to use interrupts.
 Yes, the same interrupts we used to blink LEDs.
 Interrupts are one of the most interesting features of a microcontroller.
 In the interrupt method, instead of reading the push-button repeatedly, we will wait for it to be pushed.
 But wait, does that mean we have to suspend all other tasks?
 No, we will use an ISR (Interrupt Service Routine) to respond to the interrupt from a GPIO pin when the push-button is pressed.
 That means, we can carry on any tasks as if nothing happened.
-When the push-button is pressed, a special interrupt will temporarily suspend the running task and read the push-button to read the state.
+When the push-button is pressed, a special interrupt will temporarily suspend the running task and read the push-button to check its state.
 This does not even require reading the push-button because we already know that it was pressed.
 That is an extra responsibility removed from the programmer.
 We will demonstrate the interrupt-based code in the next tutorial.

 Wiring